 Eternal Sunshine of the Spotless Mind

 If you haven't seen this (arguably) dystopian fantasy, the basic premise is that a couple, Clementine (Kate Winslet) and Joel (Jim Carrey), undergo a medical procedure to erase their memories of each other post-breakup.
 But no matter how much grief you feel in the aftermath of a breakup, you can't just will away the memory of an ex-lover.
-And even if you could erase the memories with a medical procedure à la Dr. Mierzwiak and Mary (Kirsten Dunst), you'd probably regret it.
-When Clementine and Joel try to erase theirs, they not only forget about each other, but they also lose parts of themselves that grew out of the relationship.
+And even if you could erase the memories with a medical procedure à la Dr. Mierzwiak (Tom Wilkinson) and Mary (Kirsten Dunst), you'd probably regret it.
+When Clementine and Joel try to erase theirs, they not only forget about each other but also lose parts of themselves that grew out of the relationship.

 Talk about an iconic movie.
 If anything groomed us to believe in eternal love, it was Rose and Jack.
 Rose (Kate Winslet) and Jack (Leonardo DiCaprio) cross paths while on the Titanic voyage from Europe to New York City.
 She's a young socialite engaged to an awful but wealthy man of similar rank when she falls in love with the free-spirited Jack and realizes that she doesn't want to lead the elitist life.
 It's another take on the classic tale of forbidden love, as well as the immortal nature of love itself.